Don't Take Your Guns to Town: Chart performance

 The single was his fifth release to reach #1 on the country chart, where it stayed for six weeks.
 The song was also a crossover hit peaking at #32 on the pop chart.

 Rerecordings

 As was the case with many of his hits, Cash re-recorded the song on several occasions.
 In 1974, he recorded it in a more modern arrangement for the album The Junkie and the Juicehead Minus Me which also updated some of the lyrics.
 A more straight remake was recorded for the 1988 album Classic Cash: Hall of Fame Series.
 He also recorded a live version with Willie Nelson for the 1998 release VH1 Storytellers: Johnny Cash & Willie Nelson.

 Alternate version

-During an early-1990s guest appearance on the children's program Sesame Street, Cash performed a version of this song with new child-friendly lyrics titled "Don't Take Your Ones to Town".
+During a 1991 guest appearance on the children's program Sesame Street, Cash performed a version of this song with new child-friendly lyrics titled "Don't Take Your Ones to Town".